thom-s/netsec-ps-scripts/printer-auth-report/README.md

 It will then test if the configuration web interface requires authentication on each printer.
 Different printers having different configuration interfaces, we need to test them all.
 It does so by doing an unauthenticated web request on all web paths in the file supplied by the optional `-TestPathList` parameter.

-**The script expects each printers to return at least one `401 Unauthorized` HTTP return code to consider the printer as secured.** It will consider the printer to be unsecured if it receives any `200 OK` HTTP status code or unreachable if it doesn't receive anything.
+**The script expects each printers to return at least one `401 Unauthorized` HTTP return code to consider the printer as secured.** It will consider the printer to be unsecured if it receives any `200 OK` HTTP status codes or to be manually reviewed if it receives anything else.

 After having scanned all printers, it will output the hostname, IP, whether the printer is reachable and whether it is secured as a CSV file to the path supplied by `-ReportPath`.